peaclab/PACT/README.md

 - https://www.cygwin.com/

+**Note: The instructions here fail to lead to a successful PACT installation on Windows.
+This document will be updated as we uncover and fix known issues on Windows.**

 If **Xyce 6.12** and **OpenMPI 3.1.4** have already been installed in your Linux server, then you can simply load the following dependencies to load Xyce and OpenMPI.

 ```